Bernard Curry: Career

-In 2016 Curry joined the cast of Wentworth (TV series) as corrupt officer Jake Stewart.
-Curry revealed that he almost said no to the role as he was busy with his career in LA, but his close friend Sullivan Stapleton told him to audition for the show as Wentworth had become so popular during its first three seasons, so he did.
-Curry joined the cast for filming and stayed until the show's final season.
+In 2016, Curry joined the cast of Wentworth as corrupt officer Jake Stewart.
+Curry revealed that he almost said no to the role as he was busy with his career in LA, but his close friend Sullivan Stapleton advised him to audition for the show as Wentworth had become popular with viewers during its first three seasons.
+Curry joined the cast for filming in season 4 and remained until the show's final season.
 Curry has stated that Wentworth was one of the best jobs he has ever had.